CodingCascade/CodingCascade/README.md

 ## Hi there! 👋 I'm Boolie.
-Welcome to Coding with Boolie! 👋
+Welcome to Coding Cascade! 👋

 - 🚀 Exploring the world of **C#** and **the .NET Stack**
 - 💻 Building real-world projects & more